 These are staggering numbers that provide insight into what victims are dealing with.
 The majority of the victims make life-changing decisions, such as changing their jobs, ending relationships, or even marriages.

-There are a lot of reports and facts that sexual harassment victims opt to change schools, quit their jobs, move out from their house or apartment, or simply stop interacting with their community members even after seeking help.
+There are a lot of reports and harassment facts that sexually abused victims opt to change schools, quit their jobs, move out from their house or apartment, or simply stop interacting with their community members, even after seeking help.

 16. Only 1% of sexually harassed victims confronted their harassers.

-As the earlier sexual harassment facts and statistics show, it is much easier for the victims to change their lives than to confront the harassers.
+This stat shows exactly how challenging it is to confront the person who made the victim suffer.
+After all, it’s not easy to face the abuser, especially if sexual harassment was the case.
+As earlier sexual harassment facts and statistics show, it is much easier for the victims to change their lives than to confront the harassers.

-17. The 2018 online survey found that 81% of women had experienced some form of sexual harassment in their lifetime.
+17. 81% of women had experienced some form of sexual harassment in their lifetime.

-That could be due to the anonymity factor, as not a lot of men and women are strong or confident enough to speak out publicly.
+This report also reveals that 43% of men had experienced some form of sexual harassment in their lifetime.
+That is a fairly large percentage considering other data collected on this topic.
+That could be due to the anonymity factor, as not a lot of men and women are strong or confident enough to speak out publicly, as numerous sexual harassment reporting statistics show.

-18. 51% of women were touched or groped in an unwelcome manner on the street or in public.
+18. Shockingly, 71% of women were touched or groped in an unwelcome manner on the street or in public.

 Over the last few years, sexual harassment awareness has brought this problem to light.
 With the latest publicly disclosed sexual harassment issues in the workplace, it is essential to understand the facts in order to act properly.